Avondale family Art walk

 This event will take place mid September as summer is winding down.
 This will also allow us to time this for after school starts to engage with schools to ask children to join in for the event.

-In the next thee and half months will give us time to review the propsal, work out the kinks, and get rolling on next steps.
+In the next three and half months will give us time to review the proposal, work out the kinks, and get rolling on next steps.

 NExt steps

-If Avondale Neighbohoor Association approves this project, then the non-profit, committee, and new volunteers can begin working on the following items:
+If Avondale Neighborhood Association approves this project, then the non-profit, committee, and new volunteers can begin working on the following items:

 contact the aldermens office